 Moreover, the unit has some fascinating features including Selective Fish ID+ which replaces the fish arches with symbols.
 The depth of each fish will appear on the screen.
 Fish Alarm is also available which can be regulated depending on the size of fish it catches.

 It gets even better with the sonar recording that allows you to rewind the sonar feed.
 You can look at a specific spot without rescanning that area.
 However, this feature requires a MicroSD card to store the feed.

 Basically, it is a less expensive unit from the HELIX series.
-It features only basic charts pack for reference of its GPS.
-The UniMap charts cover only contiguous coastlines of US and some of the inland rivers and lakes at 30m/pixel.
+It features only a basic charts pack for reference to its GPS.
+The UniMap charts cover only contiguous coastlines of the US and some of the inland rivers and lakes at 30m/pixel.